How to Apply for a Federal Direct Stafford Loan

 Step 2.
 Log in to BOSS and accept your loan.

-More Information About the Federal Direct Stafford Loan
+More Information About the Federal Direct Loan

-The Federal Direct Stafford Loan is the most common student loan program for funding undergraduate and graduate education.
-There are two types of Stafford loans, Subsidized and Unsubsidized, and they differ in the following ways:
+The Federal Direct Loan is the most common student loan program for funding undergraduate and graduate education.
+There are two types of loans, Subsidized and Unsubsidized, and they differ in the following ways:

-Need-based versus Non-need-based – The subsidized loan is considered a need based loan which means it is only awarded to those students who can demonstrate a financial need for the loan funds.
+Need-based versus Non-need-based – The subsidized loan is considered a need-based loan, which means it is only awarded to those students who can demonstrate a financial need for the loan funds.
 The unsubsidized loan is available to anyone whose other financial aid doesn’t meet the Cost of Attendance.
 Both loans require the borrower to complete the Free Application for Federal Student Aid (FAFSA).

 Interest Rates for both loans are fixed rates.
 In some cases, the subsidized loans have a lower interest rate than the unsubsidized loans.